"Eduardo was already preparing fully-blown feasts for his family and friends when most kids of his age couldn't even boil an egg!"

 He's been wowing guests with his culinary magic every lunch and dinnertime since.

 The secret of Eduardo's gastronomic success?
-Simplicity, creativity and, of course, the fantastically fresh fruit and vegetables grown in Caesar Augustus' organic kitchen garden.
+Simplicity, creativity and, of course, the fantastically fresh fruit and vegetables grown in Caesar Augustus' kitchen garden.

 And in the winter, when the hotel is closed?
-When he's not busy tending the winter vegetables in the hotel's organic garden or inventing new dishes for his delicious seasonal menus, you might easily find Eduardo happily cooking away in another raved-about restaurant, such as Alain Passard's 3 Michelin Star L'Arpege in Paris!
+When he's not busy tending the winter vegetables in the hotel's kitchen garden or inventing new dishes for his delicious seasonal menus, you might easily find Eduardo happily cooking away in another raved-about restaurant, such as Alain Passard's 3 Michelin Star L'Arpege in Paris!

 Eduardo Vuolo's philosophy is a simple one: less is more!
-The only additions he makes to the flavorsome fish caught in the sea surrounding Capri or the succulent meat supplied by local farms, are a sprinkling of the freshly-picked herbs grown in the hotel's organic kitchen garden, a drizzle of Italian olive oil and a generous pinch of...passion!
+The only additions he makes to the flavorsome fish caught in the sea surrounding Capri or the succulent meat supplied by local farms, are a sprinkling of the freshly-picked herbs grown in the hotel's kitchen garden, a drizzle of Italian olive oil and a generous pinch of...passion!

 Maitre Gaetano De Maio